 Historically, high school graduation rates in Northeast Wisconsin have been lower than the state counterparts, and research shows that long-term attitudes toward higher education and life-long learning begin to take shape as early as fifth grade.
 The Phuture Phoenix program was initiated to encourage school attendance, inspire academic success and alert young people to the wide open opportunities of creating their future to involve higher education.

-What began with roughly 400 5th graders over ten years ago has now expanded to two annual field trip days hosting over 1400 students.
+What began with roughly 400 5th graders over ten years ago has now expanded to two annual campus visit days hosting over 1400 students.
 The class that began tutoring and mentoring in only a few local schools now serves ten buildings with over 175 UW-Green Bay students enrolled each year.